angeliallieu/Doyourecognizeme/README.md

 ### Skin Tone and Demographic Bias

-This project was developed with a user of **dark skin tone**.
+This project was developed with a user of a **dark skin tone**.
 This introduces an important consideration for face verification systems:

 - **LFW Dataset Composition:** The LFW dataset, used as the negative training set, is known to have a demographic bias toward lighter skin tones.
 This means the negative examples the model sees during training may not be representative of the diversity in real-world applications.
 - **Training Data Characteristics:** The anchor and positive images (the only person the model learns as genuine) come from a single individual with dark skin.
 The model learns to recognize this specific person's features, including skin tone, as the genuine identity.